 This network provides input to EU-OSHA’s work and the mechanism to disseminate products and information to national stakeholders.
 In addition, the focal points are active in the planning and implementation of EU-OSHA campaigns as well as nominating national experts to the Agency’s groups and seminars.

 Norway, Iceland and Liechtenstein, as EEA countries, also have national focal points that participate fully in the EU-OSHA focal point network, and are treated in the same way as Member States.
 Switzerland, as an EFTA country, also participates in the EU-OSHA focal point network.

 EU-OSHA also has national focal points from the region of the Western Balkans and Turkey through a programme funded by the Instrument for Pre-Accession Assistance (IPA).
-Currently the following countries participate: Albania, the former Yugoslav Republic of Macedonia, Kosovo (under UNSCR 1244/99), Montenegro, Serbia, and Turkey.
+Currently the following countries participate: Albania, North Macedonia, Kosovo (under UNSCR 1244/99), Montenegro, Serbia, and Turkey.